NOVEMBER 13 - 16 2025

 Director/Writer/Emmy Award Winning Producer

 Having lived on a crab boat, run the Iditarod dogsled race, and directed a film about the first person to ski down K2 — producer, writer, and director Steve Robillard has made a career serving as a bridge between fiction and non-fiction.
-His critically acclaimed collaborations include IDA Award nominated THE CONFESSION TAPES (Netflix), MUNCHIES (Vice Media), STORAGE WARS (A&E), and PGA nominated DEADLIEST CATCH (Discovery) for which he won an EMMY and PGA award in 2012.
-A Philadelphia native and University of Virginia alumnus, Robillard has developed and overseen a variety of projects for Discovery, History, A&E, Animal Planet, Facebook, Netflix, MTV, Syfy, BBC, Channel 4, and NBC.
-After serving as development executive at Fremantle UK’s Boundless and SVP of programming and development at Original Productions, Robillard ventured into feature films — producing IFC FIlms’s OTTOLENGHI AND THE CAKES OF VERSAILLES (Tribeca 2020, Hotdocs 2020) and co-directing the feature film THE IMPOSSIBLE DESCENT (Banff 2020) for Red Bull Media House.
-Robillard is currently writing on a forthcoming LGBTQ+ murder-mystery for Netflix.
+His critically acclaimed collaborations include IDA Award nominated The Confession Tapes (Netflix), Munchies (Vice Media), Storage Wars (A&E), and PGA nominated Deadliest Catch (Discovery) for which he won an EMMY and PGA award in 2012.
+A Philadelphia native and University of Virginia alumnus, Robillard has developed and showran projects for Discovery, History, A&E, Animal Planet, Facebook, Netflix, MTV, Syfy, BBC, Channel 4, and NBC — collaborating with Leonardo DiCaprio’s Appian Way and world renowned auto brand Hoonigan.
+After serving as development executive at Fremantle UK’s Boundless and SVP of programming and development at Original Productions, Robillard ventured into feature films — producing Summer Qamp (Tiff 2023), Miramax’s Kaos at the Palms, IFC FIlms’s Ottolenghi And the Cakes of Versailles (Tribeca 2020, Hotdocs 2020) and co-directing the feature film The Impossible Descent (Banff 2020) for Red Bull Media House.
+Robillard is currently producing a feature documentary about the History of Anime in the US as well as prepping two unannounced feature films.

 • Han West